 Troubleshooting

-This section addresses common issues with platform imports and adapter lifecycle callbacks.
+Use this section to resolve common issues with platform imports and adapter registration.

 Import errors when building for a different platform

-If you see errors like Target of URI doesn't exist or Dart library 'dart:io' is not available on this platform, your adapter files are importing bindings for the wrong platform.
-Each adapter file imports only its own platform’s bindings.
-For more information, refer to platform imports.
+If you see errors like Target of URI doesn’t exist or Dart library 'dart:io' is not available on this platform, an adapter file is importing bindings for the wrong platform.
+Keep each adapter in its own file and select between them with the conditional-import barrel.
+For more information, refer to the platform imports guide.

 Next steps